AdobeDocs/analytics.en/help/components/locations/configure-import-locations.md

 * Exporting reports using [Data Warehouse](/help/export/data-warehouse/create-request/dw-request-report-destinations.md)
 * Importing schemas using [Classification sets](/help/components/classifications/sets/overview.md)

-You need to configure Adobe Analytics with the necessary information to access your cloud account.
+You must configure Adobe Analytics with the necessary information to access your cloud account.
 This process consists of adding and configuring the account (such as Amazon S3 Role ARN, Google Cloud Platform, and so forth) as described in [Configure cloud import and export accounts](/help/components/locations/configure-import-accounts.md), and then adding and configuring the location within that account (as described in this article).

 To configure a new cloud import or export location or to edit an existing one: